The Definitive Guide to TM1 Security with Examples

 Example 4: Multilayer multi-group setup

-In this example the groups are different in setup and neither of the groups has WRITE access to the Cube A or to the Cube C data.
-Once combined, it is applying highest privileges, making the result setup counterintuitive.
+In this example, the groups are different in setup and neither of the groups has WRITE access to the Cube A or to the Cube C data.
+Once combined, it is applying the highest privileges, making the resulting setup counterintuitive.
 Dimensions are kept as WRITE and; as we already know, the dimensions are out of this equation.

 Client A: As per the setup, Client A has access to both Dimensions A and B and cubes A and B. Server explorer view: Checking the Cubes A and Cube B setup further: Conclusion: Client A does not have write access to any of the cubes.
 Client B: As per the setup, Client A has access to both Dimensions A and B and cubes A and B. Server explorer view: Checking further: Conclusion: Client B has READ access to Cube C. Client AB: As per the setup, Client A has access to both Dimensions A and B and cubes A and B. Server explorer view: Checking further: Conclusion: Neither Group A nor Group B has WRITE access to anywhere in the model, while the combination has WRITE access to any of the cubes, yet the combination of the two yields counter-intuitive but valid result – Cubes A and C are writeable.